loretoparisi/lshash/README.rst

     default all results will be returned.
 ``distance_func = "euclidean"``:
     (optional) Distance function to use to rank the candidates.
-By default euclidean distance function will be used.
+By default "euclidean" distance function will be used.
+Distance function can be "euclidean", "true_euclidean", "centred_euclidean", "cosine", "l1norm".